CSR

 • SCOPE 1 and SCOPE 2

-Direct GHG emissions and indirect emissions linked to electricity consumption represent only 0.34% of total emissions.
+Direct GHG emissions and indirect emissions related to electricity consumption represent only 0.34% of total emissions.

-Overall, we are talking about around 259 tonnes of CO2 equivalent (tCO2eq) for the year 2023.
+Overall, we are talking about approximately 259 tonnes of CO2 equivalent (tCO2eq) for the year 2023.

 • SCOPE 3